FarronF/limerick-council-meetings/meetings/2024/03/25-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 22nd January 2024.md

 (near the Milk Market), Mill Road, Old Cratloe Road, Plassey Park Road, the

-R510 between Quinn’s Cross and the Raheen Roundabout, recently installed--- 15
+R510 between Quinn’s Cross and the Raheen Roundabout, recently installed
+---
+15

 at Roden Street (Outside An Mhodhscoil), recently installed at Scoil Mháthair